Sanjit1/Gimkit-Strategy/README.md

 # Gimkit Strategy Calculator

-$1 sent you here in a way right? 🤦Well i will not cpush or commit my strat here so good luck p1
+$1 sent you here in a way right? 🤦Well i will not push or commit my strat here so good luck p1

 `calc-gimkit-strategy.py` is a Python script by [Noble H. Mushtak](https://noblemushtak.pythonanywhere.com/) which generates optimal strategies for the educational game [Gimkit](https://www.gimkit.com/).
 For example, here is the optimal strategy for going from $1 to over $4,000,000,000 and buying all Level 10 Gimkit upgrades except insurance in as few steps as possible (all steps which are not just answering a normal question are in bold):